We’ve got lots of content and product updates to share this month, so we’ll jump right in.

-Alongside our client changes, we’ve also made a few small updates to the admin panel.
+Alongside our client changes, we’ve also made a few small updates to the admin console.

-The admin panel now shows any ACL tags claimed by machines on your network.
+The admin console now shows any ACL tags claimed by machines on your network.

 ACL Tags let you define custom permissions for machines without inheriting permissions from the user who authenticated it.
 For example, tagging web server machines with